coatespt/cursor-twitter/SESSION_NOTES.md

 # Cursor Principles

-Paste this into Cursor when starting a new chat.
+Please read #Cursor Principles in SESSION_NOTES.md before doing anything.

+After I ask you to read this, do not inform me about understanding it unless something is unclear.

+Absolutely no debug, logging, informationals or other should be written to the main pipeline's standard out.
+STDOUT is only for the program output.
+Only standard error should be used for this kind of information.

 Never make a code change without explicitly asking me.
 That means per-change.
-In the past I have asked for a single change and you go off searching the entire code base making changes all over the place.
-Disaster predictably ensues.
+Do not so much as add a single whitspace without explicit permission.

-If something seems to require work beyond the strictest interpretation of what you are asked, stop.
+If something seems to require any change beyond the strictest possible interpretation of what you are asked, stop immediately.
 Do nothing at all until you clarify what you think needs doing and get my buy-in.
-Over and over we are completely derailed by you running off and implementing nonsense, changing code all over the place.
-100% of the time you should err on the side of doing too little, not too much.

-Never, under any circumstances do any git operation for any reason until we have explicitly discussed the operation you contemplate.
-If you think you should do a git operation, assume everty time you misunderstood me and verify that I know what suicidally insane act you are about to undertake.
+Never, under any circumstances do any git operation that modifies anything in the filesystem for any reason until we have explicitly discussed the operation you contemplate.
+If you think you should do a git operation, automatically assume **every** time that you have misunderstood me and verify that I know what suicidally insane act you are about to undertake.

 Don't run the program yourself without asking.
 The program runs forever and I have to kill it to get your attention back.
 I will handle running the program.

 If you are going to make changes that you cannot reliably rewind without getting further input from me, warn me so that I can commit everything in a working state.

 Do not implement anything without explicit approval.
 Sometimes I just want to talk about an approach.
-Asking a question or soliciting your opinion doesn't mean that I want to rewrite the codebase!
+Asking a question or soliciting your opinion doesn't mean that I want to rewrite the codebase on your own.
+Assume I am just asking a question unless I tell you to write code and/or you ask if you want code written.

 For every feature, we need to add unit tests.
 The tests should be carefully commented about what is being tested and why the pass/fail conditions are what they are.